Skip to main content

 Right to Repair Lawyer

-investigating antitrust & anti-competition violations
+investigating antitrust & anti-competition right to repair violations

 Manufacturers of various consumer products have long looked for new ways to milk clients for repair and maintenance costs long after an initial purchase.
 But consumers and business owners say it has gone too far and are fighting back for their right to seek independent repair, and ultimately, fair and competitive pricing.